RocketDerp/April14_2025/Grim_Blunt/Voice_was_Raised.md

 pairs with

 * “The phenomenon we have witnessed in Germany was nothing less than outbreak of epidemic insanity... **No one knew what was happening to him, least of all of the Germans**, who allowed themselves to be driven to the slaughterhouse by their leading psychopaths like hypnotized sheep.” - Dr. Carl Jung, After the Catastrophe, 1945

+&nbsp;

+We climed, as humanity in USA, to 1985.
+We reached the comprehension of Neil Postman 1985. we reached the comprehension of Joseph Campbell in 1986 and 1987 (published in 1988, Power of Myth).
+We have been able to reasonable preserve these teachings to year 2025.
+But we re not facing the truth of non-violence.
+We are not willing to [shut down sports and entertainment on social media and be serious about goodness](Stop_All_Entertainment.md)

+There is a kind of sickness of sports mentality in Russia attacking Ukraine since February 2014 that still is ongoing in August 2025.
+There is a sickness of sports mentality that MAGA and Trump White House, Rupert Murdoch news network, in crushing human lives.
+"Winner takes all" mentality of sports.

+We can't have joy and fun in helping others?
+In asserting real world nonfiction learning?
+If the most fun possible is dominating and wrecking the lives of others (Putin role model, Donald Trump role model)